Bambo-Rambo/RNG-Guides/HordeRNG.md

 If you don't care about HA, you can aim for any of these but in my case, I want it so I am looking for the appropriate index.

 I found it and set is as current status again.
 The tool can finally track down the target frame (559094/559095/559096).

+Tip: If you want to increase your chances of hitting the correct delay, open all 3 Pcalc Menus (Frame info, Pokemon info and Control mapping at the lower screen.
+Works fine for ORAS, kinda unstable for XY but still helpful for me.

 By the way the gender doesn't change due to HA but this isn't always the case.